-W# SRWD bit Mode Status register 1 0 Statue register is unitable 0 0 Software-protected Status register is writable.
-1 1 the BP1 and BP0 bits can be changed 1 Hardware protected Status Register is Hardware write-protected.
-1 Hardware-protected the BP1 and BP0 bits cannot be changed
+W# SRWD bit Mode Status register 1 0 Status register is writeble 0 0 Software-protected Status register is writable. the BP1 and BP0 bits can be changed 1 1 the BFT and BFO bits can be changed 1 Hardware protected Status Register is Hardware write-protected.
+0 I Hardware-protected the BP1 and BP0 bits cannot be changed